nasa/harmony-netcdf-to-zarr/README.md

 *With local Harmony Service Lib changes*:

-When following the steps above that point at a local copy of the Harmony Service Lib, the underlying Docker image for this service does not change--the local Harmony Service Lib directory is mounted into the running container.

-Consequently, to run this service in Harmony *with* a local copy of the Service Lib, build the image, but specify the location of the local Harmony Service Lib clone:
+To run this service in Harmony *with* a local copy of the Service Lib, build the image, but specify the location of the local Harmony Service Lib clone:

     $ LOCAL_SVCLIB_DIR=../harmony-service-lib-py bin/build-image